 VACATION

-Interns may choose not to work on all major holidays: Memorial Day, Labor Day, Thanksgiving, Christmas, New Years, as well as Rosh Hashanah and Yom Kippur if these holidays are celebrated.
+Interns may choose not to work on all major holidays: Memorial Day, Labor Day, Thanksgiving, Christmas, New Years, Martin Luther King Jr. Day, as well as Rosh Hashanah and Yom Kippur if these holidays are celebrated.
 The clinic will be closed between Christmas and New Year’s Day to allow interns vacation time.
 Interns may also take a one-week vacation in the spring and any one other week of their choosing.
 The week of choice may be combined with the winter or spring vacation.
 If interns are aware of circumstances that require time away from the clinic, they should try to use the week of their choosing for such situations.
 If more time is needed, it must be discussed with the clinic director in advance.

 APPLICATION